-November is Indigenous Peoples Month (also known as Native American Heritage Month), an opportunity to learn about indigenous peoples' history, culture, and perspectives.
+Indigenous People's Day and Native American Heritage Month (in November) are an opportunity to learn about Indigenous peoples' history, culture, and perspectives.

 Students learn about the growing effort to acknowledge the Indigenous people whose lands we inhabit - and create their own land acknowledgment statement.

-This lesson allows students to deepen their understanding of an aspect of Indigenous peoples' relationship with the earth.
-Students engage with two short films about peoples’ resistance to the privatization and loss of access to clean drinking water.
+Students deepen their understanding of an aspect of Indigenous peoples' relationship with the earth through two short films about peoples’ resistance to the loss of access to clean drinking water.

 The holiday invites exploration of everything from American history to gratitude.

 Students read about and discuss the movement by the Standing Rock Sioux and their allies to stop a pipeline - and the Army Corps of Engineers' decision to reverse its approval for the pipeline section, for now.

 Students untangle facts and myths about Thanksgiving through reading, discussion, and roleplaying through tweets.